dda-derek-wendell/Documentation/_entries/2940_marketo_campaign_activate.md

 ![marketo_campaign_activate]({{ site.baseurl }}/img/2900/marketo_campaign_activate.png){:height="60%" width="60%"}

-> Now every time a lead is added through prospecting, the Lead Source will be set to the value provided.
+> Now every time a Contact is added  to Marketo using Dodge Prospecting, the Pead Source will be set to **Dodge Link**.
-Verify by prospecting for new leads.